Healthcare

 Pharmacy Technician

-Under the direction of a licensed pharmacist, a pharmacy technician carries out pharmacy-related tasks to enhance a patient’s health by ensuring patients receive accurate prescriptions.
+As a Pharmacy Technician, you will work under the direction of licensed pharmacists to carry out pharmacy-related tasks.
+Your role will enhance a patient’s health by ensuring patients receive accurate prescriptions.

 Gain knowledge relevant to the technical and clerical aspects of the pharmacy profession including inventory maintenance, record keeping, pharmacy equipment, device demonstration, mathematical skills related to pharmacy, compounding, and prescription preparation in both hospital and community pharmacies.
 Throughout the program, you will learn in a classroom environment that simulates real-world pharmacy settings.
 Pursue a 9-week field placement for hands-on experience and for the chance to grow your professional network.